hashicorp/terraform-provider-google/website/docs/r/cloudfunctions2_function.html.markdown

 * `trigger` -
   (Output)
-  Output only.
   The resource name of the Eventarc trigger.

 * `trigger_region` -
   (Optional)